joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 ```

 ##### Tutorial on using the Tetration Network Policy prototocol buffer
-There are very few tutorials exist on using Python and protocol buffers.
+There are limited tutorials on using Python and protocol buffers.
 Protocol buffers are efficient by using integers instead of strings to represent keys and values.
 For example, the CatchAllPolicy for an intent is either ALLOW or DENY.
+These are values are transmitted between publisher and client as a value of 1 or 2.

 Review the `.proto` file, for example: